keycloak/keycloak-quickstarts/extension/extend-account-console/README.md

 System Requirements
 -------------------

+You need to have <span>Keycloak</span> running.
+It is recommended to use Keycloak 22 or later.

+All you need to build this project is Java 11 (Java SDK 11) or later and Maven 3.6.3 or later.

-There is nothing required to build this project.
-However, if you want to do the JSX example, you will need to install npm on your system.
+If you want to do the JSX example, you will need to install npm on your system.

 It is also recommended that you read about Keycloak themes in the Server Developer guide.